paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 those disputes.

-This is probably an argument for not imposing a too low rate limit, although the issue is more general.
-Even without any rate limit, if an attacker generates disputes at a very high rate, nodes will be having trouble keeping participation up, hence the problem should be mitigated at a [more fundamental layer](https://github.com/paritytech/polkadot/issues/5898).
+This is probably an argument for not imposing a too low rate limit, although the issue is more general: Even without any rate limit, if an attacker generates disputes at a very high rate, nodes will be having trouble keeping participation up, hence the problem should be mitigated at a [more fundamental layer](https://github.com/paritytech/polkadot/issues/5898).